 Fire risk hazardous chemical see schedule 19 of the Work Health and Safety Regulation 2011.
 Note: Fire risk hazardous chemical means a prescribed hazardous chemical that:

-- 1. is any of the following:
+is any of the following: 1.

-- a. a flammable gas

-- b. a flammable liquid (hazard category 1 to 3)

-- c. a flammable solid

-- d. a substance liable to spontaneous combustion

-- e. a substance which, in contact with water, emits flammable gases

-- f. an oxidizing substance

-- g. an organic peroxide

-- 2. burns readily or supports combustion.
+- a. a flammable gas - b. a flammable liquid (hazard category 1 to 3) - a flammable solid - c. d. a substance liable to spontaneous combustion - e. a substance which, in contact with water, emits flammable gases - an oxidizing substance f - an organic peroxide burns readily or supports combustion.
+2.